Solving nonlinear Klein-Gordon equation with non-smooth solution by a geometric low-regularity integrator: Long term analysis

 \end{assum}

-The main result of this section is given in the following theorem. \begin{mytheo} \textbf{(Long-time energy conservation.)} Under the conditions of Assumption \ref{ass} and the requirement $f(0)=0$, the fully discrete LR integrator \eqref{methodF} has the following long-time numerical energy conservation
+The main result of this section is given in the following theorem. \begin{mytheo} \textbf{(Long-time near conservations)} Under the conditions of Assumption \ref{ass} and the requirement $f(0)=0$, the fully discrete LR integrator \eqref{methodF} has the following long-time numerical conservations

-where $0\leq t=nh \leq \epsilon^{-N+1}$ and the constant $C$ is independent of $\epsilon, M, h , n$ but depends on $N, C_0, c$ appeared in Assumption \ref{ass}. \end{mytheo} \begin{remark} We firstly note that since $N$ denotes the truncation number of the expansion \eqref{MFE-trigonometric} which can be arbitrarily large, the near-conservation result \eqref{near-conser res} hold for a long time.
-It is also noted that the starting value $\boldsymbol{q}_1,\boldsymbol{p}_1$ \eqref{start valueF} is given by a non-symmetric method which is not the one-step form of our proposed scheme \eqref{methodF}.
-For this reason, the technique of modulated Fourier expansion cannot be used on the whole interval $0\leq t=nh \leq \epsilon^{-N+1}$.
-We divide the analysis into two parts.
-The first one is on $[0,h]$ and the error of energy conservation is immediately obtained based on the accuracy of \eqref{start valueF}, i.e., $\mathcal{O}(h ^3)$ in \eqref{near-conser res}.
-The second concern is on the long time interval $[h,\epsilon^{-N+1}]$ with the initial value $(\boldsymbol{q}_1,\boldsymbol{p}_1)\in H^1 \times L^2$ and the modulated Fourier expansion is considered for our proposed two-step scheme \eqref{methodF} to derive the long time energy error. \end{remark}